NeonWizard/Florchestra/README.md

 # Serial communication
-The pi that controls the notes to be played and sends them over the serial link will be called the master.
+The pi that controls the notes to be played and sends them over the serial link is called the master.

-The pi that makes the frives play the notes will be called the player.
+The pi that makes the frives play the notes is called the player.

-The master chip will need to send every note needed to the player and the player will need to handle them on time.
+The master chip sends every note needed to the player and the player handles them on time, delivering an electric oscillation to the appropriate floppy drive.

-**Information that needs to be sent:**
+**Information sent with one byte communication:**

 * Note - 32 possible - 5 bits
+* Which frive - Up to 8 - 3 bits

+**Information sent with two byte communication:**

+* Note - 64 possible - 6 bits
 * Which frive - Up to 8 - 3 bits

 # Notes
 | Index | Note | Frequency(Hz) | Duration(µs) |